Coded Downlink Massive Random Access and a Finite de Finetti Theorem: Coding for Downlink Massive Random Access

 \subsubsection{Urn Codebook}

 The challenge lies in constructing length-$n$ codewords whose arbitrary subsequences of length $k$ all ``look like'' $\mathbf{x}$.
-Recall from Theorem~\ref{thm:main} that the achievable rate for communicating a general exchangeable source $\mathbf{X} = (X_1, \cdots, X_k) \sim p(\mathbf{x})$ is $H(\mathbf{X})$ plus an overhead of $D(p\|q)$, where $q$ is an i.i.d.\ mixture distribution used for codebook construction.
+Recall from Theorem~\ref{thm:main} that the achievable common message length for communicating general exchangeable sources $\mathbf{X} = (X_1, \cdots, X_k) \sim p(\mathbf{x})$ is $H(\mathbf{X})$ plus an overhead of $D(p\|q)$, where $q$ is an i.i.d.\ mixture distribution used for codebook construction.

-The question is then: For an arbitrary exchangeable source distribution $p({\mathbf x})$, how should we design an i.i.d.\ mixture $q({\mathbf x})$ such that $D(p\|q)$ is small?
+The question is then the following.
+For arbitrary exchangeable sources with distribution $p({\mathbf x})$, how should we design an i.i.d.\ mixture $q({\mathbf x})$ such that $D(p\|q)$ is small?
 We answer this question by introducing and analyzing the following novel codebook construction.